ahmedssabir/Textual-Visual-Semantic-Dataset-for-Text-Spotting/README.md

+# (Dataset) Textual Visual Semantic Dataset for Text Spotting
-#  Visual Re-ranking with Natural Language Understanding for Text Spotting (Dataset)
+## Visual Re-ranking with Natural Language Understanding for Text Spotting

 This dataset has been used in this paper: